agung15-debug/Telco-Costumer-Churn/README.md

 **Customer Churn** refers to the loss of customers.
 Churn is intimately connected to a company’s performance.
 The more one learns about buyers’ behavior, the more money one can make.
 Analyzing customer churn also aids in finding and improving the shortcomings of services provided by the company.
 Customer churn rate must to be reduce so that the company's income increases

 this case has some business question using the data:
-* How gender affects the customer churn ?
+* How gender affects customer churn?
-* How customer satisfaction seen from the length of their contract that affect customer churn ?
+* How does customer satisfaction see from the length of their contract affects customer churn?
+* How important services to affect customer churn?
-* How important partners influences customer churn ?
+* How important do partners influence customer churn?
-* How important the type of InternetService to influence customer churn ?
+* How important is the type of internet service to influence customer churn ?
-* how many percentage is predict to be churn?
+* How many percentage is predict to be churn?

 ## Data Understanding
 ### Source Data